 The third line of defense will be the compulsory usage of protective gear – including masks, gloves, and sanitizers – to ensure that the spread is minimized even if it does cross the first two lines to enter workspaces.
 Having the disinfection partner continuously protect all high-touch areas like door handles, lift buttons, staircase rails, etc., will also be critical.
 Lastly, an isolation room will be needed in all offices to quickly quarantine anybody who feels unwell.
 A designated doctor-on-call is a must.

 3. Warehousing has evolved in the last 5 years.
 Which are some

 of the changes that have made an impression on you in Warehousing?

 -Warehouse management systems have advanced considerably in the last couple of years.
 In the process, they have made many warehouse

 activities faster for people to perform and generated efficiencies to reduce labor-intensiveness.

 Today’s warehouses need fewer operatives and hence, fewer line managers because certain labor-reducing technologies have either made labor more efficient or eliminated it.

 Technologies such as barcode scanning and RFID have taken away much of that administration effort, by allowing operatives to simply scan a pick face and enter picked quantities on a keypad.

-In addition to helping warehouse personnel get more done in less time, it makes human error a less frequent occurrence, in turn reducing the need for labour to be expended on checking and rework.
+In addition to helping warehouse personnel get more done in less time, it makes human error a less frequent occurrence, in turn reducing the need for labor to be expended on checking and rework.
 Automated solutions are pervasive, and becoming more so as the technology improves in affordability

 as well as sophistication.
 Fast forward to the warehouse of today, and you’ll notice far less in the way of paper about the place.